mgh-cdtl/Atypical-symptoms-in-ED-patients-with-urosepsis-challenge-current-UTI-management-guidelines/README.md

 # README
-This repository contains the supplementary results for the manuscript 'Atypical symptoms in emergency department patients with urosepsis challenge current UTI management guidelines'
+This repository contains the Supplementary Results for the manuscript 'Atypical symptoms in emergency department patients with urosepsis challenge current UTI management guidelines'

+To access the Supplementary Results, download the .pdf file.